cloudant-labs/graphdb-slate/source/includes/api/_cors.md

 -   **enable\_cors**: boolean value to turn CORS on or off.
 -   **allow\_credentials**: boolean value to allow authentication credentials.
 If set to true, browser requests must be done using `withCredentials = true`.
--   **origins**: “origins”: An array of string containing allowed origin domains.
+-   **origins**: “origins”: An array of strings containing allowed origin domains.
 You have to specify the full URL including the protocol.
 It is recommended that only the HTTPS protocol is used.
 Subdomains count as seperate domains, so you have to specify all subdomains used.
 See the example request below.

 ### Setting the CORS configuration